 1.2 Covid 19 pandemic

 The breakout of the coronavirus (Covid-19) and the public health response had significant impacts on individuals, businesses and global economies.
 For example, the retail industry in the UK was particularly impacted by the burdens of lockdown restrictions and social distancing, which led to the closure of non-essential stores and noticeable changes in consumer behaviour.
 During this restrictive period, household waste collection, waste management and treatment were identified as essential services and therefore continued to be provided but with interruptions and at times, long queues at HWRCs.
 For some people lockdown restrictions, working from home and furlough, meant there were opportunities to ‘spring clean’ their homes, undertake improvements to their properties or increase spending online.
-In this year, we managed an additional 16,400 tonnes of materials than the previous year which could be related to Covid 19.
+In this year, we managed an additional 16,400 tonnes of materials than the previous year.

 2. Priority Sustainable Development Goals